 Your decision over whether to add a carport vs. garage to your property no doubt rests on their differences like appearance, cost of construction, and permits required to build.

-The main difference is that carports are less expensive, easier to install.
-Garages are beneficial to property value, more secure, and versatile.
-We’ll go more in depth about the pros and cons of each to help you make the right decision.
+The main difference is that carports are less expensive and easier to install.
+Garages are more secure, beneficial to property value, and versatile.
+We’ll go more in-depth about the pros and cons of each to help you make the right decision.